ryanrthomas/castle-grimtol/Game.md

 		- use bed: "You climb into the bed and pretend to be asleep.
 A few minutes later several guards walk into the room.
 One approaches you to wake you...
 (GUARD) "Hey Get Up! it's your turn for watch, Go relieve Shigeru in the Guard Room" Quickly you climb out of the bed",

-		- use bed * 2: "(GUARD) What do you think your doing?
-Hey your not Leroy, Quick Jenkins sieze him....
+		- use bed * 2: "(GUARD) What do you think you're doing?
+Hey you're not Leroy, Quick Jenkins sieze him....
 Jenkins a bit over-zelous swings his sword cleaving you in half... <DEATH MESSAGE>",

 		- take uniform: "You placed the Guard Uniform in your inventory" },